Wrecks

 One of two tugs from the McAllister Towing Co. in New York City.
 Sunk June 23, 1998 as part of the Broward County Artificial Reef Program, this 101-foot former New York harbor boat now lies in 75 feet of water and rises 30 feet off the sea floor.

 The wreck of the Rebel lies bow north, on a sand and coral debris bottom.
 The wreck, formerly the Norwegian “Andrea” is 135′ long.
-At a federal auction, she was purchased by an environmentalist attorney who gave her over to the Broward County reef program.
+At a federal auction, she was purchased by an environmentalist attorney who gave her over to the Broward County Artificial Reef Program.
 She was renamed Rebel after the buyer’s dog and sunk to create an artificial reef in 1985.

-Tenneco Towers, the largest artificial reef in southeast Florida, was created in 1985 when the Tenneco Oil Company sank five large oil production platforms.
+Tenneco Towers, the largest artificial reef in South Florida, was created in 1985 when the Tenneco Oil Company sank five large oil production platforms.
+Click here to see a video.

 The Wreck of the Pride 45ft – 70ft